 Combination alarm and desmopressin therapy may be beneficial for children who have more than one recurrence following successful treatment with an alarm.
 In a meta-analysis, children treated with combination desmopressin and alarm therapy had fewer wet nights than children treated with alarms alone (weighted mean difference -0.83, 95% CI -1.11 to -0.55) .
 However, failure and relapse rates did not differ.

-Refractory enuresis — Nonresponse to active intervention is defined by <50 percent improvement in symptoms .
-When motivated children and families do not respond to an adequate trial of treatment with an enuresis alarm (ie, three months) and/or desmopressin (at a dose of 0.4 mg), referral to a healthcare professional who specializes in the management of bedwetting that has not responded to initial treatment (eg, developmental-behavioral pediatrician, pediatric urologist) may be warranted [4,5].
+Etiology and evaluation — Nonresponse to active intervention is defined by <50 percent improvement in symptoms .
+When motivated children and families do not respond to an adequate trial of treatment with an enuresis alarm (ie, three months) and/or desmopressin (at a dose of 0.4 mg), referral to a health care professional who specializes in the management of bedwetting that has not responded to initial treatment (eg, developmental-behavioral pediatrician, pediatric urologist) may be warranted [4,5].

 Possible reasons for lack of response include: